-Study of such writers as Shaw, Yeats, Virginia Woolf, Joyce, Huxley, Auden, Spender, and Dylan Thomas.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Study of such writers as Shaw, Yeats, Woolf, Joyce, Huxley, Auden, Spender and Thomas.
+Prerequisite: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)

-ENGL 376 Science Fiction: I
+Science Fiction: I

-A treatment of select science fiction texts in terms of how they reflect shifting forms of work and social life in the 20th century.
-The course will focus on how these texts translate shifts in social patterns and popular entertainment.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+A treatment of select science fiction texts in terms of how they reflect shifting forms of work and social life in the 20th century, The course will focus on how these texts translate shifts in social patterns and popular entertainment.
+Prerequisite: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)

-ENGL 377 Science Fiction: II
+Science Fiction: II

-An investigation of science fiction novels and what they tell us about our conceptions of "nature" and "technology," and about the possible outcomes for our cultural and technological processes.
+An investigation of science fiction novels and what they tell us about our conceptions of nature and technology, and about the possible outcomes for our cultural and technological processes.
 We will ask how these novels connect environmental or ecological themes with political and economic ones.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Prerequisite: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)